 What’s the Deal with Lycopene?

 Lycopene acts as a powerful antioxidant that eliminates free radicals that can damage DNA and cell structures.
+Speaking of which, you might know that a lot of people take supplements like nac 600 mg for protection against harmful free radicals.
+However, consuming tomatoes have a similar effect as it contains lycopene.
 As you’ve seen, it appears to have a special protective effect on a number of diseases.
 It’s also responsible for giving tomatoes their bright red color.
-While lycopene can be found in other natural foods, tomatoes are the major source it (see below).
+While lycopene can be found in other natural foods, tomatoes are the major source of it (see below).

 So whether you eat whole tomatoes, tomato juice, tomato sauce, tomato soup or ketchup, try adding more tomatoes into your diet.
 Interestingly, cooking tomatoes has actually been found to be better for you (unlike most foods) than eating them raw.
 Lycopene, as it turns out, is tightly bound in cell walls.
 Cooking tomatoes breaks down cell walls, making lycopene more available.
 Cooking the tomatoes in oil is especially beneficial, because the oil dissolves the lycopene and helps shuttle it into your bloodstream.
 So, find a recipe and enjoy some tomatoes!